 Merely at the young age of 17 years and 7 months, he played against Chile and grabbed this honour for himself.

 Kewell was the Socceroos’ youngest-ever debutant when he played for Australia in 1996 against Chile at age of 17 years and seven months.

-Even his wife Sheree Murphy have confessed that her marriage with Harry hasn’t always been plain sailing.
+Even his wife Sheree Murphy has confessed that her marriage with Harry hasn’t always been plain sailing.

 The veteran actress has revealed that in the past, women would blatantly hit on her handsome husband right in front of her, leading to rows between her and Harry’s overenthusiastic admirers.

-Harry Kewell Childhood Story Plus Untold Biography Facts-2nd Australian to Win Man of the Match Award at World Cup
+Harry Kewell Biography – 2nd Australian to Win Man of the Match award at World Cup:

 In a qualifying round while playing against Croatia he scored at the 79th minute equalling the score which was required by Australia to move into the next phase of the tournament.

-A very stunning fact about him is that, he is the winner of Oceania Footballer of the Year Award.
+A very stunning fact about him is that he is the winner of the Oceania Footballer of the Year Award.

 This award is considered to be one of the highly regarded awards in the game of football.
-Even more interesting fact is that he has won this award for three times in his career.
-For the years he grabbed this award include 1999, 2001 and 2003.
+Even more interesting fact is that he has won this award three times in his career.
+The years he grabbed this award include 1999, 2001 and 2003.